 The Logo Creative – What is your favourite style of logo design?
 And why?

 I never start with a preconceived idea about what a logo should look like, but throughout a project I’ll ask myself, “Is it appropriate?
 Is it simple?
 Is it memorable?”

-The Logo Creative – What is your daily inspiration when you design?
+The Logo Creative – What is your daily inspiration when designing?

-The Logo Creative – In your opinion what’s the best and worst part of your job been a designer?
+The Logo Creative – In your opinion what’s the best and worst part of your job being a designer?

 The Logo Creative – Who is the most inspiring person to you and why?

 David Airey – At the age of five, Sun Hongsheng was curious about the buzzing sound coming from some high voltage power lines.
 He climbed a pole for a closer look and woke to find he’d lost both arms.
 Now he trains as a Paralympic swimmer.
 Just one of many inspiring people on the planet.

 The Logo Creative – Who is your favourite graphic designer and why?